2019 Stress Less Holiday Countdown

 You can do this!

-6 – (MM) – If you are stumped for gift ideas for people, pick a theme for the year.
+10 – (MM) – If you are stumped for gift ideas for people, pick a theme for the year.
 Maybe this year, all the ones you are stuck on receive movies tailored to their interests, the next year books, and so on.
+Here is a resource for when you are stumped for gift ideas for you or other hard to buy women in your life.

 And, take another deep breath

-14 – (P) – While you are at stock up on the basic household stuff – Paper towels, toilet paper, cleaning supplies, paper plates, napkins, cups, laundry detergent, etc. This way you don’t have to make multiple trips to the store and save time later.
+16 – (P) – While you can stock up on the basic household stuff – Paper towels, toilet paper, cleaning supplies, paper plates, napkins, cups, laundry detergent, etc. This way you don’t have to make multiple trips to the store and save time later.

 You are almost there!